 If the LED on your Roku is blinking that means that there is a problem with your Roku.
 Different lights signify different errors.

 A blinking white light is indicative of WiFi issues.
-Blinking red light means there isn't sufficient power for your Roku.
+A blinking red light means there isn't sufficient power for your Roku.
 A static RED light indicates overheating.

 How can I reset my Roku without a remote?